larsw/keycloak-auth-chop-spnego-token-extension/README.md

 1. Create a copy of the Browser flow.
 2. Remove the original Kerberos action.
-3. Add the Kerberos action from this extension.
-Look for "... and optionally chops of bytes from the token." in the help text.
+3. Add the `Kerberos Chopper` action from this extension.
 4. Configure it (gear icon); adjust the number of bytes to chop off.
 5. Voila.